HGH-hPL: Proteic products

 Every gene in this multigene family produces a specific proteic product which has a great importance in the regulation of pregnancy, concretely in the correct embryo growth.

 In the hGH-hPL complex, formed by 5 genes, there's only one gene which is not expressed in the placenta: the hGH-N gene, expressed in the hypophysis.
 This gene produces an isoform of 22 kilodaltons and another one of 20 kilodaltons.
 Both of them end up in the bloodstream with the other hormones coming from the pituitary gland.

 The rest of the genes produce a set of peptides found in the placenta.
 On the one hand, the hGH-V gene produces two isoforms in different proportions: one of 22 kDa and the other one of 26 kDa.
 On the other hand, the hPL-3 and hPL-4 genes interact together secreting chorionic somatomammotropin, also called placental lactogen.
 The proportion of each gene in this interaction depends on every individual and is different for every pregnancy, going from a 1:1 to a 1:6 proportion of hPL-3 and hPL-4.

-Finally, the hPL-1 pseudogene doesn't have a proteic product.
-Firstly, it was thought that this gene was inactive and wasn't transcribed.
+Finally, the hPL-1 pseudogene does not have a proteic product.
+Firstly, it was thought that this gene was inactive and was not transcribed.
 However, some posterior studies showed a small presence of the hPL-1 gene in the placenta.
-The absence of a proteic product produced by this gene hasn't been explained yet though.
+The absence of a proteic product produced by this gene has not been explained yet though.